 - Capture ideas from customers, competitors, employees, start-ups

 - Identify products or services that are complex, difficult to access, and expensive

 - Identify the circumstances and customer emotions present when purchase decisions are made, including when the decision is “not to buy”

 - Evaluate how circumstances and customer emotions change after purchase (were expectations met)

 - What jobs are customers hiring a product or service to do (no superficial answers here…dig deep)

 - What are the perceived and real needs of customers; what needs currently remain unmet after purchase

-Coming out of the Discover phase with a clear definition of opportunity, we progress to the Design phase.
+The Value Proposition Canvas is a good tool for clearly defining the opportunity. out of the Discover phase with a clear definition of opportunity, we progress to the Design phase.
 We will introduce you to our Design phase in January.
 We can’t make the right tool until we know the job to be done.
 So, we leave you with the questions:

 What jobs are your customers hiring your products and services to do?

 Are your customers just “making do” with your current products and services?